 This post contains affiliate links.

-Getting to Istanbul
+How to Get to Istanbul

-Istanbul is also a popular layover point, especially for anyone traveling with Turkish Airlines from anywhere in the world.
+Istanbul is a popular layover point, especially for anyone traveling with Turkish Airlines from anywhere in the world.
 I highly recommend extending a layover in Istanbul and exploring this bustling city with as much time as you can possibly give it.

 2. Plan to Walk, a LOT

 Istanbul can be very overwhelming, because it is HUGE.
 You can drive for hours in every direction and still be in the city, that is, if you even make it anywhere in the traffic.

 3. Taxis in Istanbul